matterco/matterhospital.com/index.md

     <i>Why</i> do hospitals grow upwards in size and complexity rather than out into their communities?
   </p>
   <p>
     If we don’t do something bold, the system will break.
-Software alone cannot change the course.
+Bolt-on software cannot change the course.
 AI will not save us.
 Half measures have failed again and again.
   </p>
   <p>
     But we can fix it.
-We can find new answers.
+We can build new answers by working from the ground up.
   </p>
   <p>
     The best time to reinvent the hospital was yesterday.
 The next best time is today.